shunhiguchi/isochrone-map/README.md

 Project under construction.

 A desktop app to produce an isochrone map, implemented in Java with Dijkstra's shortest path algorithm using priority queues.
+An isochrone map like a travel time map shows us how far we can reach within a certain period.
+Such map is extremely handy when trying to decide where to live.
+In the infrastucture planning industry, there is an increase usage for transit and active transportation planning to build convenient and accessible communities.

 ## Features